geojupyter/jupytergis/docs/user_guide/tutorials/02-collaboration/index.md

 ## Sharing Your Document

-First, let's create a GIS file and invite collaborators to your session.
+First, let's create a GIS file and invite collaborators to the session.

 ### Create Your GIS File